Cooking Gorgeous

 • While the pastry is cooling down, start preparing your quiche filling.

-• Cut the salmon fillet into chunky dice size of 3 cm (1") and set them aside.
+• Cut the salmon fillet into chunky dice the size of 1" (3 cm) and set them aside.

 • Place a wok or a large pan on medium heat and add olive oil.